Does this sound familiar?

 But while regular yoga practice can have a profound impact on body image, so can other physical activities.
 If yoga’s just not your thing, find something that is.
 Get in touch with your physical body and begin to tap into its mastery each day.

 Challenge: Find a physical activity you and your children can enjoy each day.
 Be active together and at your own individual sport of choice.
 YouTube yoga videos for kids, cycling, swimming, dance and nature walks are all great options.
 Get your kids involved in choosing activities to increase their enthusiasm and watch as they begin to love their physicality.

 Being healthy is about so much more than body weight and size, and it is important children understand the multiple elements that combine to create health.

 My children enjoyed this book, and it started a good discussion about how people feel when we make comments about their bodies.
-My daughters felt very sad for Amanda but were proud when she was able to overcome her self-doubt and return to the sport she loved.

 Challenge: Parents can be great role models of healthy self-care.
 Show your children how to take care of their bodies by making time to take care of your whole self.
 Make your own wellbeing a priority – honor the value of a good night’s sleep, take time out to exercise, relax, and socialize, and enjoy many foods in moderation.

 #5.
 Admire Individuality

 Humans are incredibly diverse.
 We’re all made to be different shapes, shades and sizes.
 We can help children feel confident about their individual appearance by admiring the variety of beauty around us.
 In modern multicultural societies, just walking down the street can provide countless illustrations of the beauty of difference.

 Talk with your children about aspects of yourself and others you think are beautiful.
 Is it:

 This will help children appreciate that beauty comes in many forms – in personalities, behaviors and in appearance – and help them feel confident in their individuality.